JDiaz824/MealCraft/README.md

 ## Usage

-Once built, you can run the application from the `build/` directory.
+Once built, you can run the application from the `build/` directory
   ```
   ./MealCraft.exe
   ```
-or alternatively...
+or alternatively
   ```
   start MealCraft.exe
   ```